 "There shall be an handful of corn in the earth upon the top of the mountains."
-Psalm 72:16
+Psalm lxxii.
+16.

-However enigmatical may be many parts of the word of the Lord, when those parts are put to the proper tests the obscurity very easily vanishes, and their many-sided meanings appear, like apples of gold in network.
-The main drift of the whole verse is to show that under the Lord's management, for the words refer ultimately to the Lord Jesus Christ; that under the management of the Savior, however small the beginning may be, it shall go on well, and shall end well; that the Lord can begin with little, and then end in plenty.
+HOWEVER egnigmatical may be many parts of the word of the Lord, when those parts are put to the proper tests the obscurity very easily vanishes, and their many sided meanings appear, like apples of gold in pictures of silver; or as some prefer rendering those words, like apples of gold in net work.
+The main drift of the whole verse is to shew that under the Lord's management, for the words refer ultimately to the Lord Jesus Christ; that under the management of the Saviour, however small the beginning may be, it shall go on well, and shall end well; that the Lord can begin with little, and then end in plenty.
 This is the main drift of the whole of this verse.
 I felt somewhat inclined to take the whole verse, but I found quite enough in this first part that I have read to you as a text to occupy all the time we have to spare.
-In these words, you will find no less than a fourfold application, besides the form in which they stand, the form of certainty in which they stand.
-"There shall be an handful of corn;" there is no uncertainty about it.
+In these words you will find no less than a four-fold application, besides the form in which they stand, the form of certainty in which they stand.
+"There shall be an handful of corn," there is no uncertainty about it.
 And we shall find then that these words will apply first to the Lord Jesus Christ; second, to his disciples; third, to individual experience; and fourth, to the kind providence of God.